Machiavelli: The Art of Teaching the People What to Fear

 Even if 2020 felt apocalyptic, it is reasonable to think we have not yet hit rock bottom.
 The threat of climate disaster and resource wars, the building of walls and refugee camps, the exorbitant wealth of powerful oligarchs alongside poverty and precarity—these will not go away with vaccines or new presidents.
 Amidst all this, no wonder Niccolò Machiavelli has returned to our reading lists.
 In his new biography of the Florentine Secretary, Machiavelli: The Art of Teaching the People What to Fear, originally published in French in 2017, historian Patrick Boucheron reminds us that there is always interest in Machiavelli in turbulent times “because he’s the man to philosophize in heavy weather.
 If we’re reading him today, it means we should be worried.
 He’s back: wake up.”

-Though Machiavelli is best known as the conniving mastermind behind The Prince, what really makes his writing so distinctive is his class-based, materialist outlook.
+What really makes Machiavelli’s writing so distinctive is his class-based, materialist outlook.